Eadgyth/Programming-Editor/README.md

 <li>Run a program by pre-defined functions or run self-chosen system commands.</li>
 <li>Specify additional command options/arguments for running a program</li>
 <li>Compile and run Java code that is organized in packages and create an executabe jar
     file of a Java program.
-A Java program may also use external Libraries.</li>
+Also, specify external Libraries.</li>
 <li>View HTML code in the default Browser.</li>
 <li>Set several coding projects which can be switched between.</li>
 <li>Retrieval of projects after newly starting the program.</li>